hms-dbmi/gehlenborglab-website/_members/john-conroy.md

 start: April 2020
 end:
 ---
-John Conroy is a software developer in the Department of Biomedical Informatics at Harvard Medical School.
+John Conroy is a senior software developer in the Department of Biomedical Informatics at Harvard Medical School.